spsforks/google-sanitizers-wiki/AddressSanitizerHowToContribute.md

   1. Commit to compiler-rt (or ask someone to do that for you).
   1. Merge back into GCC's libsanitizer, and apply the missing patches.

-Please, remember: The GCC compiler module is developed according to the [general GCC rules](http://gcc.gnu.org/contribute.html).
+Please remember: The GCC compiler module is developed according to the [general GCC rules](http://gcc.gnu.org/contribute.html).

 If you are adding support for a new architecture/platform, we encourage you to [set up a public build bot](http://llvm.org/docs/HowToAddABuilder.html), otherwise we can not guarantee that we will keep your code in working conditions.